pranavphoenix/BiLSTM-POS-Tagging/README.md

 # BiLSTM-POS-Tagging
-## Using Bi-LSTM to learn to tag the Parts of Speech in a sentence using NLTK Brown corpus Dataset.
+## Using Bi-LSTM to learn taging the Parts of Speech in a sentence using GloVe Embeddings and trained on NLTK Brown corpus Dataset.

 #### Corpus : Brown
 #### Tag set: Universal